-In this Fund update, Andrew Adams, chief investment officer and lead manager of the Mairs & Power Growth Fund, and Peter Johnson, co-manager, discuss the Fund’s returns, drivers of performance in 2024, and what to look for in 2025.
-This was recorded on January 29, 2025.
+In this Fund update, Andrew Adams, chief investment officer and lead manager of the Mairs & Power Growth Fund, and Peter Johnson, co-manager, discuss the Fund’s returns, drivers of performance so far in 2025, and what to look for the rest of the year.
+This was recorded on July 23, 2025.

 Executive Summary